-We used a combination of desk-based research methods to review emerging literature about the impact of the COVID-19 pandemic on people with dementia and carers.
+We used a combination of desk-based research methods to review literature that was emerging at the time about the impact of the COVID-19 pandemic on people with dementia and carers.
 We reviewed the information that we had collated from what people with dementia and carers have been telling our 24 hour Freephone Dementia Helpline and our frontline staff in the thousands of contacts they have had throughout this crisis.
 We also reviewed responses from two surveys that we asked our Dementia Advisors and Post Diagnostic Support Link Workers to complete in August and October.
 The survey asked them to tell us how the people with dementia and the carers they have been supporting in the community have been impacted by the COVID-19 pandemic, and the public health restrictions.